Bandamanna saga: Synopsis

 Going home disappointed, Odd meets his father, Ofeig, who promises to take on the case if he is paid what Odd would have paid anybody else who fixed things.
 Ofeig gets the jurymen to agree to do what they want to do: condemn the infamous Ospak, and get paid into the bargain.
-Ofeig offers them bribes of silver to judge according to truth and right, appealing to their oath to prioritize justice over legal technicalities.
 The bribe is suspected by Thorarin, father of Ospak's wife, and his friend Styrmir.
-They form a band of six men known as the banded men (bandamenn) who swear an oath to take Odd to court and seek to have him fined or unlawfully bringing money into the court.
+They form a band of six men known as the banded men (bandamenn) who swear an oath to take Odd to court and seek to have him fined.

 The rest of the tale is about Ofeig's cunning and guile in his handling of the case and its outcome.
-Ufeig, aware of Odd’s plan to flee with his wealth by ship, manipulates the situation by approaching Egil and Gellir, two of the banded men.
-He persuades Egil with a bribe of two hundred ounces of silver and convinces Gellir by offering Odd’s marriage to his daughter Ragnheid, along with another two hundred ounces, emphasizing Odd’s wealth and Gellir’s financial need.
 Ofeig wins over two of the six men with even more bribes and promises one of them that Odd will marry one of his daughters.
 Ofeig then convinces the court to let him select two of the six jurymen who will decide the case and levy punishment.
-The two men are duly chosen and find Odd guilty, but they impose only an insignificant fine of thirteen ounces of poor-quality silver, deliberately minimizing the penalty to undermine the banded men’s intentions while technically fulfilling their oath.
+The two men are duly chosen and find Odd guilty, but they impose only an insignificant fine.
 Thus the two do not break their oaths with the others, and yet they still reap a reward.
-The banded men, particularly Hermund and Styrmir, are outraged, accusing Egil of betrayal, but their complaints are silenced by public shaming and Ufeig’s strategic maneuvering.
 The story ends with Odd reconciling with his father and marrying the daughter of one of the jurymen.
-Ragnheid, at a grand wedding feast at Mel, attended by many great men, where Odd further rewards Egil with livestock for his support.
-Uspak, after committing further crimes, including the murder of Mar and the killing of Odd’s stallions, dies alone in a cave from a wound inflicted by Bialfi, Swala’s brother-in-law, bringing his story to a close.